doimaesalong/mystuffs/nodemcu_api_en.md

 <a id="change_log"></a>
 ###change log:
 2014-12-09<br />
-increase alarmer in tmr module up to 7.
+increased the number of alarm in tmr module, now it has 7 alarm.

 2014-12-08<br />
 add uart.setup(), uart.write() api.